AmaurX/duckietown-shell/README.md

     $ sudo apt install -y docker.io
     $ sudo adduser `whoami` docker

-Then, the duckietown shell require python3.6 or python3.7, which is not standard on ubuntu16.
+Then, the duckietown shell require python3.7, which is not standard on ubuntu16.
-A currently working workaround is to install homebrew, by following instructions here : https://brew.sh/ Then, run :
+A currently working workaround is to install homebrew, by following instructions here : https://docs.brew.sh/Homebrew-on-Linux (don't forget to follow all the steps in there)

+Then, run :

     $ brew install python3